-I am a sociocultural anthropologist broadly interested in how states and civil society institutions map religious and political meaning onto the experience of displacement.
+I am a political anthropologist of education, citizenship, and Korean diaspora, broadly interested in how states and civil society institutions socialize migrant youth into religious and political agendas.
 My current research project, situated in alternative schools for North Korean background youth, asks what it means to be folded into a nation’s future while being excluded from its present.
 My research has been supported by the National Science Foundation (NSF) and the National Academy of Education (NAEd)/Spencer Foundation.

-I am a member of the North Korean diaspora based in New York City, NY, and conduct my research in Seoul, South Korea.
+I am based in New York City, NY, and conduct my research in Seoul, South Korea.

 PUBLICATIONS